sebmourlhou/oidc-client/README.md

 ## Limitations

 - no multi-audience support
-- no support for Implicit and Hybrid flows (applicable to front-end applications only)
+- no support for Implicit and Hybrid flows (applicable to front-end applications only and deprecated)